 Sounds simple enough (pardon the pun) but seriously, music is so therapeutic.
 You can either listen to dance music and shake your booty or listen to some soft jazz.
 Maybe some calming Zen music might be your thing.
 Whatever kind of music you are in the mood for, turn it on and chill out.

 This will take your mind off things and help you to relax a wee bit.

 This one helps me a lot.
 I’m a writer so naturally it comes easy to me but when I journal I write about gratitude things.

 Get a journal or notepad (or you can even do this on your computer) and write out a list of 10 positive things in your life.
 Yes I know your life is bad right now but you still have a roof over your head and clean running water.

 Think of 10 things, write them out and read it back to yourself.

 Doing this will put things, and life, into perspective for you so you can see it’s not all that bad (even though it appears it is).

 I bet you knew I was going to tell you this but honestly, breathing is still, and always will be, the number one way to calm down in a stressful situation.

 Sit quietly somewhere, close your eyes and just take in some nice big deep breaths and breathe out slowly.
-What I like to do is pretend I’m breathing in soft pink healing light and blowing out everything negative in my mind.
+I like to pretend I’m breathing in soft pink healing light and blowing out everything negative in my mind.